 FIU Herbert Wertheim College of Medicine (HWCOM) has set forth minimum academic requirements and developed a list of required and recommended coursework for applicants to HWCOM.

-Please check the MSAR for further details.
+Please check the Medical School Admission Requirements (MSAR) for further details.
+It can be found at www.aamc.org.

 HWCOM course requirements and recommendations are similar to those required by other institutions.